davidtheclark/postcss-simple-extend/README.md

 npm install postcss-simple-extend --save
 ```

-This plugin is compatible with PostCSS v4.1+.
+Version 1.0.0+ is compatible with PostCSS v5+.

+Lower versions are compatible with PostCSS 4.1+.

 ## Example Input-Output